 Meperidine is an opioid pain medication, sometimes called a narcotic.

 Meperidine and promethazine is a combination medicine used to treat moderate to severe pain.

 Meperidine and promethazine may also be used for purposes other than those listed in this medication guide.

 Meperidine and promethazine can slow or stop your breathing, and may be habit-forming.
-MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE OF meperidine and promethazine CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.